jcook3701/emacs_configuration/docs/README.md

 - Before you start, you need a few dependencies:
   - Xcode (free in the Mac App Store).
   - Autoconf and Automake.
 The easiest way to use Homebrew via brew install autoconf automake.
-If you use another package manager, you know how to work it.
-If you are all-in on building from source, check out the above guide for details.
   - makeinfo (part of the Texinfo suite).
 Apple ships makeinfo, but at some point the system version fell below the minimum version Emacs needs to build.